cis5710/cis5710-homework/hw2a-divider/README.md

 ## Schematic

 Draw a detailed schematic (by hand or computerized) of your hardware design for the divider.
 You should include signal names, module names, port names and bus widths.
 You can leave a module as a black box to simplify things, but then you should show elsewhere on the schematic what that black box does.
 Simple modules (muxes and any SystemVerilog operators you are allowed to use) can be drawn as in the lecture slides or as a simple box with a label; they don't need further elaboration.
-For the `divider_unsigned` module, you don't need to draw all 32 instances of the `divu_1iter` module, but should show **the first two and the last one** to demonstrate that you know how to wire them together.
+For the `DividerUnsigned` module, you don't need to draw all 32 instances of the `DividerOneIter` module, but should show **the first two and the last one** to demonstrate that you know how to wire them together.

 See also [the example schematic for HW1](../hw1-systemverilog/hw1-schematic.pdf).
 Grading of the schematics will be on a full-credit/no-credit basis.
 We won't rigorously examine the correctness of your design, but instead aim to give you quick feedback about obvious flaws.
 Still, it behooves you to invest time in your schematic to catch bugs up-front, instead of looking at waveforms or code.